xeeban/xeeban/README.md

 # My Now Page
 (last updated: March 12, 2025)
 ## 👋 Hi, I’m @xeeban (Nori Nishigaya)
 Welcome to my GitHub profile!
 It is also my current [Now Page](https://nownownow.com/about).
 Here, I will keep my current work, interests, inspirations up to date.
-If anything that you read here resonates, feel free to readh out using any of the "How to Reach Me" methods listed below.
+If anything that you read here resonates, feel free to reach out using any of the "How to Reach Me" methods listed below.
 ## About me
 I am dedicated to fostering inclusivity and community, building decentralized governance models, and enabling collaborative decision-making in complex and emergent environments.